pedramamini/lazy-cd/README.md

 # Lazy Change Directory

-Simple bash commands for bookmarked navigation of the file system, complete with bash-completion:
+Simple bash commands for bookmarked navigation of the file system, complete with bash-completion.
+Usage:

   * ```acd <mark>``` add a mark.
   * ```pcd``` print list of marks.